-As the world warms, heat waves are becoming more frequent, longer lasting, and more severe.
-Extreme temperatures are already the number one weather-related killer in the US, and as these events become more common, their impacts will likely increase.
+How will climate change affect the frequency, intensity, and duration of heat extremes?
+What will these changes mean for the billions of people living in already-hot regions?
+Extreme temperatures are already the number one weather-related killer, and as these events become more common, their impacts will likely increase.

 Heat stress in humans depends not only on the temperature but also on the humidity.
-The hottest regions are not necessarily the most dangerous; the body is capable of cooling itself as long as the humidity is low enough to permit evaporative cooling of skin.
-However, some of the most densely populated parts of the world can be both hot and humid, presenting a major risk to human health.
-Recent heat waves have killed tens of thousands of people, caused infrastructure damage and crop failure, and dramatically increased energy demand.
-My work aims to identify the most at-risk regions for heat stress, understand the dynamics that drive the most extreme events, and consider what adaptation strategies could be employed to reduce the impacts of heat.
-I have shown that in the coming decades, billions of people annually could be exposed to unprecedented heat stress, with millions potentially experiencing heat stress that approaches the limits of human tolerance.
-In addition, I have demonstrated that heat stress will not be mitigated by land surface drying; in regions where surface moisture content is projected to decline, near-surface humidity is nevertheless expected to rise.
+We identify the most at-risk regions for heat stress, understand the dynamics that drive the most extreme events, and consider what adaptation strategies could be employed to reduce the impacts of heat.
+Our work has shown that in the coming decades, billions of people annually could be exposed to unprecedented heat stress, with millions potentially experiencing heat stress that approaches the limits of human tolerance if greenhouse gas emissions aren't substantially reduced.

 Agriculture is highly dependent on a stable climate, and climate change is disrupting the weather patterns that farmers rely on.
 Our work examines how extreme climate events like heat waves and droughts may affect crops in the future, and how agriculture itself can modify the local climate.